 Anticipate and align curricula with community and workforce needs.

-- Follow up with graduates and employers regarding UH students’ preparation for the workforce and community
+- Utilize feedback from graduates and employers regarding UH students’ preparation for the workforce and careers to improve services and curricula

-- Develop new programs that are responsive to community needs, e.g., STEM, data science, sustainability sciences and cybersecurity
+- Develop new programs that are responsive to community needs, e.g., STEM, data science, sustainability sciences, cybersecurity and digital media

 HGI Action Strategy 4: